Chrome 57 made the PIN unlock feature available for all Chromebooks.

 However, for the typical Chromebook user, this feature is an exciting addition to the list of unique and awesome things Chromebooks can do.

-Unlock your Chromebook with a PIN like a smartphone
+Unlock your Chromebook with a code just like a smartphone

-It does exactly what the name sounds like- unlocks your Chromebook with a PIN.
+It does exactly what the name sounds like- unlocks your Chromebook a with a personal code.
+You set it up.
+You enter it in.
+You log in.
 No surprises there.
+Smartphones have the feature built-in.
+Now your laptop does too.

 The first place I looked was the Smart Lock subsection in the Settings menu.
-After all, you’d think having both PIN unlock and Smart Lock in the same place would make sense.
+After all, you’d think having both locking methods in the same place would make sense.
 They’re both accessibility features to access your Chromebook in one way or another.

 Okay, so I thought maybe I’ll try a search from the Launcher.
-I hit the Finder key (magnifying glass where “Caps Lock” is on a traditional keyboard), punch in a bunch of variations: “pin,” “unlock,” “pin unlock,” and even “unlock pin” to no avail.
+I hit the Finder key (magnifying glass where “Caps Lock” is on a traditional keyboard), punch in a bunch of variations: “pin,” “unlock,” and even “unlock pin” to no avail.
+I even searched for the obvious.
 So what’s going on?
 I double check my version of Chrome OS and it indeed stated 57.

 I dig around more and voila.
 Guess where I found it?